shbonita/rose/replications_in_se.md

 # Replications in Software Engineering

-Below we list replications of Software Engineering studies.
+Below we have started to list replications of Software Engineering studies.
+The list is incomplete.
 If your replication or replicated paper is missing please do a pull request!
 Or contact Robert Feldt (google is your friend for his email / contact info :)).
 Papers are listed in reverse chronological order of original paper, per ROSE Festival in which they were presented (or Other, see below).

-So far we list 5 original and 5 replication studies below.
-If your paper is missing or some link / information is wrong please contact us (or do a PR).

 # ROSE1 @ ESEC/FSE 2018